-If you don’t have a regular physician or cannot reach your primary care provider, you can visit a freestanding emergency room like Family First ER in Baytown.
-Family First ER Baytown is open 24 hours a day, every day of the year to quickly treat any conditions that require prompt attention.
+If you don’t have a regular physician or cannot reach your primary care provider, you can visit a freestanding emergency room like Family First ER.
+Family First ER is open 24 hours a day, every day of the year to quickly treat any conditions that require prompt attention.

 How to Prepare for an Emergency